 One example is the ice shown above.
 These ices are known as big tube ice which is built to melt slower.

 The big tube ice is also hollow in the middle, which increases the surface are when put into your beverages, hence helps to cool your drinks faster too!

-With higher concentration, there is probably more materials involved.
+With a higher concentration, the cost of production is higher.
 The extra amount of coffee powder or tea leaves adds on to the list of costs.

 On top of ices, cold beverages usually involve more material as compared to their less “cool” counterparts.